 Quantitative analysis of particles and rigid bodies in two and three dimensions, with an emphasis on basic principles, visualization, and problem solving as applied in product design.
 Topics include kinematics of translation and rotation, Newton's laws, vibration, resonance and fatigue.
 This course builds on previous knowledge of statics and strengths of materials.
 Calculus is used.
 3 Credits (3 Lecture) Prerequisite(s): DSG323.
 Spring Only.

 Design for Manufacturability

 Introduction to the theory and application of the design and development of industrial products and manufacturing systems.
-Emphasis on related product history, the design process, problem solving to design for manufacturability, product assembly, and maintenance.
+Emphasis on related product history, the design process and problem solving to design for manufacturability, product assembly, and maintenance.
 Students work individually or in teams to design simple tools and products.
-Also covered is bringing competitive product to market through the use of concurrent engineering for simultaneous product/process design.
+Also covered is the topic of bringing a competitive product to market through the use of concurrent engineering for simultaneous product/process design.
 Advanced techniques in parametric solids modeling software are used to develop designs and to analyze and solve engineering problems.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): CCD245 or CAD238 and CCD243.
 Fall Only.

 Finite Element Modeling and Validation

 Introduction to fundamental theory and applications for design engineering using engineering mechanics applied to many aspects of stress analysis problems.
 Different element types, model formulations, stress recovery techniques, modeling considerations, convergence criteria, and error estimates are included in this course.
 The instruction implements a commercial finite element analysis program and result validation through both classical solutions and testing hardware.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): DSG323 and DSG325.
 Spring Only.

 3D Rendering and Animation